-Man accused of tossing hoax bomb into cruiser is in custody
+Man accused of tossing hoax bomb into cruiser arrested

 New York — A man suspected of tossing a hoax bomb through the open window of a police vehicle in Times Square was taken into custody Thursday after an overnight standoff a short drive away in Manhattan’s landmark Columbus Circle, the New York Police Department said.